 Once enabled, calls to the Identify API will pass User Attribute data to Hotjar for this Site.

-Step 4: Start using User Attributes in Hotjar!
+Start using User Attributes in Hotjar!

 Once you have enabled User Attributes, and your developer has implemented the code necessary to send data to Hotjar, you will start seeing them appear in the User Attributes management page.
-You will see a list of all User Attributes that have been send to Hotjar.
-You are also able to disable User Attributes if needed.